 Gamma Rho Lambda (GRL)

 “Gamma Rho Lambda (GRL) is a sorority founded upon creating a sisterhood for women who identify with the LGBTQAI community or are activists, feminists, and otherwise progressive women.
-Our sorority is focused on doing community outreach and education projects to better the LGBTQAI community within NOLA and on Tulane's campus.
-Founded upon traditional values of sisterhood and support, GRL is grounded on fundamental ideals embodied by the original definition of sorority."
+Our sorority is focused on doing community outreach and education projects to better the LGBTQAI community within New Orleans and on Tulane's campus.
+Founded upon traditional values of sisterhood and support, GRL is grounded on fundamental ideals embodied by the original definition of sorority.”

 Queer Student Alliance (QSA)